Merchok/ConchBank/README.md

 ---

+## 🤝 Looking for Contributors

+This is a fun learning project, and I'd love to have others join in!
+If you want to contribute, check the open issues or message me directly.
+All levels are welcome.

+---

 ## 🔄 Legacy Support

 This project has evolved from a terminal-based application (`Bank.py`) to a full web application.
 If you have existing user data in `Users.json`, you can migrate it to the new SQLite database using: